-(a) The method of counting for GSA Board members is as described in Regulation 2.24 unless the election of a candidate would result in a failure to comply with the requirements of Regulation 4.3 and rule 7.7 of the Constitution.
+- (a) The method of counting in general elections of GSA Board members is as described in Regulation 2.25, unless the election of a candidate would result in a failure to comply with the requirements of Regulation 4.3 and rule 7.5(b) of the Constitution. - (b) If at any stage of counting: - (i) the election of a candidate who is not a woman would result in it not being possible to meet the requirements of Regulation 4.3 and rule 7.5(b) of the Constitution; and - (ii) there is at least 1 unelected candidate (whether continuing or eliminated) who is a woman;

+then:

-- (b) If at any stage of counting: - (i) the election of a candidate who is not a woman would result in it not being possible to meet the requirements of Regulation 4.3 and rule 7.7 of the Constitution; and - (ii) there is at least 1 unelected candidate (whether continuing or eliminated) who is a woman, then: - (A) the election of the candidate who is not a woman must not be proceeded with; - (B) all continuing candidates who are not women must be eliminated; and - (C) all previously eliminated candidates who are women must be reintroduced into the count as continuing candidates.
+- (iii) the election of the candidate who is not a woman must not be proceeded with; - (iv) all continuing candidates who are not women must be eliminated; - (v) all previously eliminated candidates who are women must be reintroduced into the count as continuing candidates.